ishaabhargava/janaware-ai/README.md

 Live Demo: (https://janaware-mtj6125fq-ishaabhargavas-projects.vercel.app)

-JanaWare AI is a media analysis tool that helps users understand bias, credibility, and tone in news articles through a clean interactive dashboard.
+JanaWare AI is a media analysis tool designed to help users better understand how news articles are presented.
+Instead of just reading the content, it breaks articles down into measurable aspects such as bias, credibility, emotional tone, and strength of supporting evidence.
+The results are shown through a clean, interactive dashboard, allowing users to quickly grasp how information may be framed and form a more informed perspective.

 ---
 ## Features